Talen Horton-Tucker Player Props: Jazz vs. Thunder

-The Utah Jazz, with Talen Horton-Tucker, take on the Oklahoma City Thunder at 8:00 PM ET on Friday.
+Talen Horton-Tucker and his Utah Jazz teammates take on the Oklahoma City Thunder on Sunday at 7:00 PM ET.

-In this piece we'll examine Horton-Tucker's stats and trends, helping you make good selections on prop bets.
+If you'd like to place a wager on Horton-Tucker's props, we break down his available ones, providing some stats and trends, below.

 Talen Horton-Tucker Prop Bets vs. the Thunder